Search for a type of infrastructure, a federal program, or a geography.

 Project Credits

-This data tool was funded by the Melville Charitable Trust as part of the Partnership for Equitable and Resilient Communities Initiative.
+This data tool was funded by a grant from the Melville Charitable Trust as part of the Partnership for Equitable and Resilient Communities Initiative.
 We are grateful to them and to all our funders, who make it possible for Urban to advance its mission.
 The views expressed are those of the authors and should not be attributed to the Urban Institute, its trustees, or its funders.
 Funders do not determine research findings or the insights and recommendations of our experts.
 More information on our funding principles is available here.
 Read our terms of service here.